grinsted/src.glaciology.net/content/publication/2020-12-01-abrupt-warming-anatomy.md

   - NEEM
   - NGRIP
 ---
-It is not often that negative are results published in a high impact journal.
+It is not often that negative results gets published in a high impact journal.
 Here, we highlight the absence of a systematic pattern in the anatomy of abrupt changes as recorded in different ice parameters.

 <!--more-->